keithalewis/math/rfd.md

 Replace the Black-Scholes/Merton model with a modern version of the Ross model.
-Ross extended their theory from a bond, stock, and option to any collection of instruments and that instrument valuation involves only geometry.
+Ross extended their theory from a bond, stock, and option to any collection of instruments and showed instrument valuation involves only geometry.
 There is no need for probability, much less Ito's lemma involving partial differential equations.
 The B-S/M model is a special case.

-He defined a cash flow as a jump in stock price.
-Adding a knob for cash flows
+Ross defined a cash flow as a jump in stock price.
+Adding an explicit knob for cash flows results in a simpler theory.

 ## Model